Many people wonder why their gums bleed when brushing teeth, and this problem often points to irritation or early gum disease.

 1. How Gingivitis Causes Bleeding Gums

-Gingivitis is a mild form of gum disease that occurs when plaque builds up on the teeth and irritates the surrounding gum tissue.
+Gingivitis is a mild form of gum disease that begins when plaque builds up on the teeth and irritates the surrounding gum tissue.

-Plaque is a sticky film of bacteria that forms on the teeth, especially in areas where people may not brush or floss regularly.
+Plaque is a sticky layer of bacteria that forms on the teeth, especially in spots that are not cleaned well with brushing and flossing.

 🦷 Tips for Optimal Dental Care While You Sleep